Practice Crush with Flashcards, Spelling and Quizzes

 The noun 'crush' has an interesting etymology.
 It is believed to originate from the Old French word 'croissir,' which means 'to break' or 'to crush.'
 The idea of crushing or breaking suggests the intense and overwhelming emotions that can be associated with an infatuation or romantic attraction.
 In the context of a romantic 'crush,' it conveys the notion that one's feelings are so strong that they can feel emotionally overwhelming, as if their heart is figuratively being crushed or broken by the intensity of their emotions.
 This etymology captures the essence of a 'crush' as a brief yet powerful romantic fascination or infatuation, marked by a sense of being emotionally overwhelmed or smitten.

-Find the meaning of crush
+Find the correct meaning of the noun crush:

 Try Again!